juliuspleunes4/bachelorThesis/README.md

 # Important Tips

-- **API Key**: Ensure that you have an OpenAI API key stored in your `.env` file under the variable `OPENAI_API_KEY` for the code to work.
+- **API key**: Ensure that you have an OpenAI API key stored in your `.env` file under the variable `OPENAI_API_KEY` for the code to work.
 Without an OpenAI API key, the code cannot use the `extract_data_from_text` method, which means the code cannot extract the relevant data from the context.

-- **Decimal Places**: Both the GRIM test and Statcheck respect the number of decimal places in the reported data.
+- **Decimal places**: Both the GRIM test and Statcheck respect the number of decimal places in the reported data.
 Keep this in mind when interpreting the results.

-- **Decimal Separator**: Both the GRIM test and Statcheck only recognize a dot `.` as a valid decimal separator.
+- **Decimal separator**: Both the GRIM test and Statcheck only recognize a dot `.` as a valid decimal separator.
 A comma `,` is regarded as thousand separator.
 For example, `'10,159'` is interpreted as 'ten thousand one hundred fifty-nine', not 'ten point one five nine'.

-- **Error Handling**: The script includes basic error handling for file formats and extraction issues.
+- **Error handling**: The script includes basic error handling for file formats and extraction issues.
 Make sure to check the console for any error messages if something goes wrong.

 # Known Issues